MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 >
 > It isn't possible to use a class-based DSC Resource without managing every value type property
 > defined for that DSC Resource.
 Unlike other DSC Resources, removing a property from your DSC
 > Configuration or from the call to `Invoke-DscResource` doesn't ignore that property's state.
-I
+It
 > resets it to the default.
 >
 > Only reference type properties can be unmanaged for a class-based DSC Resource.